scott181182/fluxjs/README.md

 bulb.turnOn();
 ```

-- To use the `Greeter` class in a JavaScript file -
+- To use the `FluxBulb` class in a JavaScript file -

 ```js
 const FluxBulb = require('fluxjs').FluxBulb;